On the Dynamics of Weighted Composition Operators II: Expansive weighted composition operators on locally convex spaces of continuous functions

 \begin{example} If $Y = \K$ and $\fS$ is the bornology of all subsets of $X$, then $C_\fS(X;Y)$ is the Banach space $C_b(X)$ of all bounded continuous functions $\varphi : X \to \K$ endowed with the supremum norm

 which induces the topology of uniform convergence.
-By getting $\cB = \{X\}$ and by choosing a base $\cO$ of the topology of $X$ consisting of nonempty open sets, Theorem~\ref{ExpCX-T1} tell us that the following characterizations hold for the invertible weighted composition operator $C_{w,f}$ on $C_b(X)$: \begin{itemize} \item [\rm (a)] $C_{w,f}$ is expansive if and only if
+By setting $\cB = \{X\}$ and choosing a base $\cO$ of the topology of $X$ consisting of nonempty open sets, Theorem~\ref{ExpCX-T1} tell us that the following characterizations hold for the invertible weighted composition operator $C_{w,f}$ on $C_b(X)$: \begin{itemize} \item [\rm (a)] $C_{w,f}$ is expansive if and only if

 \item [\rm (b)] $C_{w,f}$ is average expansive if and only if

 \item [\rm (c)] $C_{w,f}$ is uniformly expansive if and only if $\cO = \cO^+ \cup \cO^-$, where

 \end{itemize} \end{example}